Projects for Women

-THE C WORD is a bi annual publication and has 3 issues so far which is distrubted to Women’s Services throughout the city.
+THE C WORD is a bi-annual publication with six issues so far, and is distributed to Women’s Services throughout the city.

-The Citizens theatre gratefully acknowledges funding from Comic Relief which supports the creative programme
+The Citizens Theatre gratefully acknowledges funding for the creative programme from:

-Past projects have enabled us to work closly with Prison Officers on secondment from their roles within Scottish Prison Service and have taken part in performances at the Citizens theatre.
+Past projects have enabled us to work closely with Prison Officers on secondment from their roles within Scottish Prison Service and have taken part in performances at the Citizens Theatre.

-The Citizens Learning team are delivering a year round creative residency with particiants and staff members.
-Each week, Women take part in workshps based at the centre in the Gorbals and have recently recorded an album of original songs created in the songwriting sessions.
+The Citizens Learning team are delivering a year round creative residency with participants and staff members.
+Each week, Women take part in workshops based at the centre in the Gorbals and have recently recorded an album of original songs created in the songwriting sessions.

 The group are also involved in creative writing, drama and costume making sessions.